e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Diagnostic sites follow the compilation — all of them to staging.**
-Face-name validity, surface membership and value convertibility are all static facts of the run, so every check runs in `stage!`'s normalization, on the writer's own task: an enumerated writer's out-of-claim face has no position in the schema and is rejected (`OutOfClaimEntry` — an earlier, better-attributed site than the drain; same kind, same payload); an interactive write to a claimed face is rejected the same way (`ClaimedFaceEntry`, naming the incumbent device); and a value that cannot convert to its slot's declared type is discarded with `EntryTypeMismatch` ([Appendix C](#appendix-c-the-diagnostic-kind-set)) at the same spot.
+Face-name validity, surface membership and value convertibility are all static facts of the run, so every check runs in `stage!`'s normalization, on the writer's own task: a device's out-of-claim face has no position in the schema and is rejected (`OutOfClaimEntry` — an earlier, better-attributed site than the drain; same kind, same payload — the GUI included, its claim being an ordinary one); a **harness** write to a claimed face is rejected the same way
+(`ClaimedFaceEntry`, naming the incumbent device); and a value that cannot convert to its slot's declared type is discarded with `EntryTypeMismatch` ([Appendix C](#appendix-c-the-diagnostic-kind-set)) at the same spot.
 Nothing remains at the drain: with surfaces